 Jane Goodall's Roots & Shoots

-The Institute also has the Roots & Shoots global youth program, which helps young people to learn about problems in their communities and the world and then take action toward solving those problems.
+In 1991, the Institute founded the Roots & Shoots global youth program, which helps young people to learn about problems in their communities and the world and then take action toward solving those problems.
 Young people give Jane great hope for the future.
 She loves to talk with children in Roots & Shoots and other youths about the work they’re doing to change the world.

 In her book, My Life With Chimpanzees, Jane writes a special message to children: "The most important thing I can say to you -- yes, you who are now reading this -- is that you, as an individual, have a role to play and can make a difference.
 You get to choose: do you want to use your life to try to make the world a better place for humans and animals and the environment?
 Or not?"
 It's all up to you.
 Says Jane: “Young people, when informed and empowered, when they realize that what they do truly makes a difference, can indeed change the world.
 They are changing it already.”